Cost should never be a barrier to higher education. We're committed to helping you find ways to minimize your expenses.

 Champlain College participates in the Federal Direct Loan program, which allows students to borrow federal funds to help meet educational costs.
 Loans must be used for educational expenses.
 Students are responsible for repaying the amount they borrow, with interest, upon program completion.

-Loans are available to those who qualify once accepted to a degree program.
-You must be enrolled at least half-time (taking a course load of 12 or more credits per semester) to qualify.
+Loans are available to those who qualify once accepted to a degree or eligible certificate program.
+For undergraduate programs, you must be enrolled at least half-time (taking a course load of 6 or more credits per semester) to qualify.
+For graduate programs, you must be enrolled in at least 3 credits to qualify.
+For certificate programs, please contact your Admission Representative or your Academic Advisor for the most up-to-date information on which certificate programs are eligible for financial aid.

 Loan options include: